bryanstedman/bryanstedman.com/_posts/2011-07-03-turntable-fm.md

   - Music
   - Tech
   - Web
+excerpt: |
+  When I was living in Prague I often felt out of the loop as far as new music and I missed hanging out and talking with my Seattle buddies about what new tunes they were listening to.
+As I listened to music during the day, I dreamed of being able to share that experience with my friends like we used to.
+I was still listening to music for much of my waking hours, but it was now an isolated experience.

 ---

 When I was living in Prague I often felt out of the loop as far as new music and I missed hanging out and talking with my Seattle buddies about what new tunes they were listening to.
 As I listened to music during the day, I dreamed of being able to share that experience with my friends like we used to.
 I was still listening to music for much of my waking hours, but it was now an isolated experience.
 I looked to services like [last.fm][1] to help solve this, but it was only a partial solution.
 My friends could see what I was listening to and I could see the tracks that they were into, at least for those friends that had an account – which was not very many, but it was still isolated.